mbind(2) - phpMan

 policy.
 Pages that are shared with other processes will not be moved.

-If MPOL_MF_STRICT is also specified, then the call will fail with the
+If MPOL_MF_STRICT is also specified, then the call fails with the error

 If MPOL_MF_MOVE_ALL is passed in flags, then the kernel will attempt to